akka/akka/akka-docs/src/main/paradox/dispatchers.md

 When facing this, you
-may be tempted to just wrap the blocking call inside a `Future` and work with that instead, but this strategy is too simple: you are quite likely to find bottlenecks or run out of memory or threads when the application runs under increased load.
+may be tempted to wrap the blocking call inside a `Future` and work with that instead, but this strategy is too simple: you are quite likely to find bottlenecks or run out of memory or threads when the application runs under increased load.